ONLYOFFICE/office-js-api/Cell/Api/Events/onWorksheetChange.md

 | ------------- | ------------- | ------------- | ------------- |
 | eventName | Required | String | The event name. |
 | callback | Required | Function | Function to be called when the event fires. |

-## Returns

-This method doesn't return any data.

 ## Example